TheGrandmother/stm8forge/README.md

 Pull requests and suggestions are not expected but would be actually very welcome.

-This project also contains my random attempts to learn frama-c.
+This project also contains my random attempts to learn Frama-c.

 ### Acknowledgement
 Major thanks goes out to [the dude who wrote this blog post](https://www.codementor.io/@hbendali/getting-started-with-stm8-development-tools-on-gnu-linux-zu59yo35x).
 The bulk of all the installation steps in the requirements sections are pretty much copied verbatim and a lot of what was written here was used as the base for this.

 ## Usage
 Just run `forge project` to create the project.
-You can then flash and build and whatnot with `ninja flash`, `ninja build` etc, you get the drift.
+You can then flash your device with `forge flash`.

 Just run `forge project` to create the project.